alychinque/ChinquePortfolioWebsite/README.md

 During the development process for this project I was fortunate to not have to battle with many annoying bugs.
 Listed below are a few issues that i faced and overcame during the course of the project.

+Progress bar       :
+* <strong>Bug</strong> 🕷: The progress bar didn't styled as expected.
+* <strong>Fix</strong> 🔧: I found another person with the same problem on slack group.
+* <strong>Verdict</strong> ✅: This bug was squashed thanks to help from the slack group at Code Institute!

 ## Deployment: 🚀

 Chinque Portfolio will be developed on GitPod, using git and GitHub to host the repository.